-- All staff know that they may raise concerns directly with Children's Social Care services, Child Line, the NSPCC, PREVENT- anybody can make a referral. - If you think a child is at immediate risk of significant harm, phone the Police. - See your school's specific annexe (Schedule 1) for names and contact details; see Appendix A of this document for other useful numbers.
+- All staff know that they may raise concerns directly with the local authority Children's Social Care services, Child Line, the NSPCC, PREVENT- anybody with a concern about a child's welfare should make a referral. - If you think a child is at immediate risk of significant harm, phone the Police. - See your school's specific annexe (Schedule 1) for names and contact details; see Appendix A of this document for other useful numbers.